Sanchit-mathur/Sanchit-mathur/README.md

 - 👯 I’m looking to collaborate on **People having the same interest but a different point of view.**

-- 🤝 I’m looking for help with **who really like to learn something new everyday!**
+- 🤝 I’m looking for help with **the ones' who really like to learn something new everyday!**

 - 💬 Ask me about **HTML, CSS, JS, DSA, Competitive Coding**